NCVA-VB/handbook/officials/policies.md

 | National | $32 per Match | $37 per Match |

 ### Systems of Payment
 For the {{season_year_range}} season, the NCVA will offer two (2) forms of payment to all independent contractors performing duties for the Northern California Region.
 The NCVA Pay period is {{pay_period}}.
 Payment for all Officials, Tournament Directors, etc., will be issued and processed on {{date_pay_processed}}.
-It is the responsibility of the Independent Contractor to email their match counts for each tournament at the end of the tournament to {{email_ncva_assigning}}
+It is the responsibility of the Independent Contractor to email their match counts for each tournament at the end of the tournament [to the NCVA.](mailto:{{email_ncva_assigning}})

 - The two (2) forms of payment will consist of one of the following:
   * Pay by Check